Jun-Zhang-32108/Embedded_Image_Processing/spec-model/README.md

 In order to generate de HTML documentation for the (rather old) Cabal version installed on the VM, use the provided `Makefile` script:

-    make doc
+    cabal install hscolour   # only the first time make doc

 On a newer version of [Haskell Platform](https://www.haskell.org/platform/), one would instead run `cabal haddock`.
 A HTML page will be generated under the `dist` folder, and its path will be printed out on the terminal.
 Open it using a browser of your choice, and study it.
 E.g.: